shilpakarumanchi/Avada-e-commerce/README.md

 ## Product Delivery
 ![Screenshot 2025-02-20 095710](https://github.com/user-attachments/assets/629cbe47-17b3-4274-88d9-8e374a72e635)

-- On average, Avada takes 2 days to ship and 8 days to deliver a product, a trend that has remained consistent across all four global regions and eight product lines.
+- On average, Avada takes 2 days to ship and 8 days to deliver a product, a trend that has remained consistent across all four global regions and eight product lines with some anamolies.
-- However, the shipping time for the Samsung Charging Cable to EMEA increased to 9 days, while the shipping time for the Apple AirPods headphones in NA was 6 days.
+- Two items had very long shipping times then the rest of the products across all regions.
+This includes: Samsung Charging Cable in EMEA (9 days) and Apple AirPods headphones in NA (6 days).
-- As a result, the delivery times for these products in EMEA and NA were extended to 15 and 11 days, respectively.
+- As a result, average delivery times for these products in EMEA and NA were extended to 15 and 11 days, respectively.
+- Bose soundsport headphones on the other hand had slightly lower shipping times (1 day) in APAC and LATAM.
+- Taking average incuding anamolies has increased the overall shipping time to 3 days in EMEA and 4 days in NA and delivery time to 9 days.

 ## Loyalty Program
 ![Screenshot 2025-02-19 163658](https://github.com/user-attachments/assets/4d3bbb3b-30a1-4959-8b74-fc371d73dc5a)